ZIPWeb3/idexo-engine-sdk/README.md

 ## How to request a new blockchain integration and/or updates to an existing blockchain integration

-To request a new blockchain integation and/or updates to an existing integation, please [add an issue](https://github.com/ZIPWeb3/idexo-engine-sdk/issues) to this repo that describes your request in detail.
+To request a new blockchain integration and/or updates to an existing integration, please [add an issue](https://github.com/ZIPWeb3/idexo-engine-sdk/issues) to this repo that describes your request in detail.

 ## How to add / edit features for a specific blockchain